 On successful completion of the course students will be able to:

-1. A grounding in the dynamics and patterns of social differentiation of large cities, inner city areas and suburbs.
+1. Understand the dynamics and patterns of social differentiation of large cities, inner city areas and suburbs.

-2. An understanding of spatial patterns of advantage and disadvantage, through an examination of inequalities associated with race, gender, sexuality, age and disability;
+2. Understand spatial patterns of advantage and disadvantage, through an examination of inequalities associated with race, gender, sexuality, age and disability;

-3. An understanding of manifestations of everyday life in the city;
+3. Understand manifestations of everyday life in the city;

-4. A variety of theoretical approaches with which to examine and evaluate the city and its patterns and problems;
+4. Gain knowledge of theoretical approaches with which to examine and evaluate the city and its patterns and problems;

 Place and Place Management

 Place, Space, Culture and Social Relations

 Social Groups and Space